On this page

 I've sent you my amendment statement – what happens now?

-In the amendment notice, we will invite the secured party to respond before the end of five business days.12 See below for further information about this.
+In the amendment notice, we will invite the secured party to respond before the end of five business days, in accordance with section 180(5)(b)(ii) of the PPS Act.
+See below for further information about this.

 I’ve received an amendment notice – what do I need to do?